samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 This fine black cloth, soft as silk, is folded up to the dimensions of a handkerchief.
 It unfolds into a circular sheet 6 feet in diameter.

 You can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to unfold a *Portable Hole* and place it on or against a solid surface, whereupon the *Portable Hole* creates an extradimensional hole 10 feet deep.
-The cylindrical space within the hole exists on a different plane of existence, so it can’t be used to create open passages.
+The cylindrical space within the hole exists on a different plane of existence, so it can't be used to create open passages.
 Any creature inside an open *Portable Hole* can exit the hole by climbing out of it.

 You can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to close a *Portable Hole* by taking hold of the edges of the cloth and folding it up.
 Folding the cloth closes the hole, and any creatures or objects within remain in the extradimensional space.
-No matter what’s in it, the hole weighs next to nothing.
+No matter what's in it, the hole weighs next to nothing.

-If the hole is folded up, a creature within the hole’s extradimensional space can take an action to make a DC 10 Strength ([Athletics](/sources/dnd/free-rules/playing-the-game#Skills)) check.
+If the hole is folded up, a creature within the hole's extradimensional space can take an action to make a DC 10 Strength ([Athletics](/sources/dnd/free-rules/playing-the-game#Skills)) check.
 On a successful check, the creature forces its way out and appears within 5 feet of the *Portable Hole*.
 A closed *Portable Hole* holds enough air for 1 hour of breathing, divided by the number of breathing creatures inside.

-Placing a *Portable Hole* inside an extradimensional space created by a [Bag of Holding](/magic-items/9228356-bag-of-holding), [Heward’s Handy Haversack](/magic-items/9228722-hewards-handy-haversack), or similar item instantly destroys both items and opens a gate to the [Astral Plane](/sources/dnd/dmg-2024/cosmology#AstralPlane).
+Placing a *Portable Hole* inside an extradimensional space created by a [Bag of Holding](/magic-items/9228356-bag-of-holding), [Heward's Handy Haversack](/magic-items/9228722-hewards-handy-haversack), or similar item instantly destroys both items and opens a gate to the [Astral Plane](/sources/dnd/dmg-2024/cosmology#AstralPlane).
 The gate originates where the one item was placed inside the other.
 Any creature within 10 feet of the gate and not behind [Total Cover](/sources/dnd/free-rules/rules-glossary#Cover) is sucked through it and deposited in a random location on the Astral Plane.
 The gate then closes.
-The gate is one-way only and can’t be reopened.
+The gate is one-way only and can't be reopened.

 ### [Potion of Animal Friendship](/magic-items/9228933-potion-of-animal-friendship)